 Salary: $65,000 to $85,000, plus bonuses.

-Experience Required: Holder of an MBA are hired as senior analysts.
+Experience Required: Must be a holder of an MBA to be hired as a senior analyst.
 Individuals with a consulting or banking background are preferred for this position, just as they are for the more junior role of an FP&A analyst.
-The standard senior analyst has between 3-5years’ experience within the relevant field.
+The standard senior analyst has between 3-5 years of experience within the relevant field.

 Role description: An FP&A Manager is in charge of business forecasting.
-He or she looks at the company's finances with a critical eye - trying to spot data anomalies, trends, or deviations - and then introduces strategies for improvement.
+He or she looks at the company's finances with a critical eye - trying to spot data anomalies, trends, or deviations - and then introduces strategies for improvement to provide to senior management.
+A FP&A manager creates financial models and forecasts to assist CFOs in their future business planning and decision making.

 Salary: $85,000 to $115,000, plus bonuses.